 From 1806 to 1809, three-quarters of the palace was pulled down.
 Only the hall tract remained, which had been redesigned in the baroque style, and was now used for storage purposes.
 The wooden hall ceiling was only preserved through being transferred in 1868 to the newly-founded Bavarian National Museum.
 After the end of the Second World War it was decided that the ceiling should be returned; but it was not until March 1979 that the reinstalled wooden ceiling was finally presented to the public.

 In the Dachau Court Garden, old garden walls, an almost 280-year-old linden pergola, an orchard and a small woodland area in which various amusements were originally installed, reflect the successive epochs of garden design.

-Dachau Court Garden
+Panorama walk at Dachau Court Garden

 From the 16th century on the garden underwent many changes; the original walled Renaissance garden with geometric flower and herb beds was transformed into a baroque ornamental parterre with clipped box trees, and at the beginning of the 19th century, under King Maximilian I Joseph, this in turn became the present orchard.

 The garden is particularly attractive through its position on a high ridge at the edge of a hilly region formed in the Tertiary period.

 In this virtual tour you will experience the Dachau Palace and Court Garden from a brand new perspective.
 The Panoramic shots (360 degrees) will present you phantastic views of the palace and the gardens.

 Please click on the picture below to start the virtual tour: